accuracy-maker/AI-is-all-you-need/README.md

 # AI-is-all-you-need
-A repository include something interesting based AI
+A repository include something created by undergraduate period!